FerAiwa/ng-score-polygon/libs/score-polygon/README.md

 to display rated lists from 3 to 12 elements.

 The component is totaly responsive, and most of the the styling is customizable.
 Check the Customization section for details.

-## Demo

-Want a peek before downloading?
-There is a demo avaliable [here](https://feraiwa.github.io/ng-score-polygon/)

 ## Installation